PennyHow/PyTrx/README.md

 How et al. (In Review) Calving controlled by melt-undercutting: detailed mechanisms revealed through time-lapse observations. <i>Annals of Glaciology</i><br>

 <b>*PhD thesis, for which PyTrx was developed primarily*</b><br>
 How (2018) Dynamical change at tidewater glaciers examined using time-lapse photogrammetry.
-PhD thesis, University of Edinburgh, UK.<br>
+PhD thesis, University of Edinburgh, UK.<br><br>

 Example image sets distributed with PyTrx were collected as part of <a href="https://www.researchinsvalbard.no/project/7037">CRIOS</a> (Calving Rates and Impact On Sea level), and are used here with permission.
 Other datasets are included with each of these example image sets, including camera location and pose (yaw, pitch, roll), calibration models, ground control points (GCPs), and Digital Elevation Models (DEMs).
 The available DEMs have been modified and manipulated from their original form, which are derived from TanDEM-X and the Norwegian Geodetic Survey.
 <hr>
 <h3>Scripts</h3>

 Detailed documentation is included in the scripts that make up PyTrx.
-Each script contains classes and functions for handling each aspect needed for photogrammetric processing:<br>
+Each script contains classes and functions for handling each aspect needed for photogrammetric processing:<br><br>

 <b>*CamEnv.py*</b><br>
 Handles the associated data with the camera environment.<br>